gram89/capstone/README.md

 ### Housing Prices:
 We sourced Canadian housing price data which has prices for 6 different types of houses.
 The data is by month by different geographies across Canada, allowing us to look at prices over time.
 The data starts in January 2005 and goes until November 2021.

-The information that is in the file is raw housing prices in $ (chose non-seasonally adjusted data) as well as an HPI index with 100 for each of the housing pricing in January 2005.
+The information that is in the file is raw housing prices in $ (chose non-seasonally adjusted data) as well as an HPI index with 100 for each of the pricing in January 2005.

+We have put a hold on further analysis of this data, and have focused on the Listing data from realtor.ca discussed below.
+We are looking at also scraping some more data from realtor.ca which will have time series information we are looking to use in our dashboard to provide some additional insights for our users.

 Source is a Stats Canada website: https://www.crea.ca/hpi-tools-terms-of-use/